 In the transition passage, the exposition that follows is both brief and ingenious.
 In only four measures, Mahler relaxes the tempo and regularizes the rhythm of repeated cuckoo calls.
 In preparing for the entrance of the main theme.
 They’re falling fourths providing the interval for the first two notes of the theme itself.
 Set at an easygoing pace.
 The main theme, first stated softly in the cellos is a direct quote from the song gang, Hoyt Morgans who will sell.

 The second song for Mahler’s leader on his for the ending is Ellen.
-Mahler does not merely reorg illustrate the song theme but builds a well-organized movement of considerable proportions and content around Initially, the song theme is played very softly, most unusual for the first appearance of a principal theme and a romantic Symphony, especially after such a lengthy introduction.
-Here is the original song theme from the second zelan Song.
+Mahler does not merely reorg illustrate the song theme but builds a well-organized movement of considerable proportions and content around initially, the song theme is played very softly, most unusual for the first appearance of a principal theme and a romantic Symphony, especially after such a lengthy introduction.
+Here is the original song theme from the second Gesellen Song.

 This introduction could be likened to an awakening of nature.
 The exposition might be characterized as the bright morning, it begins quietly but gradually becomes more and more energetic until it literally spills over with youthful exuberance in the final measures, the exposition ends with a reminder of the introductions cuckoo calls.
 It not only recalls the opening, but signals the beginning of the development section mauler inserts at the end of the exposition, one of the rarest of all markings in his works, a repeat sign, the only other symphonic movements in which a repeat sign appears, or the lender movement of this Symphony, and the first movement of the Sixth Symphony.